Vatnik: Analysis

 Journalist Vadim Nikitin, writing for American socialist magazine Jacobin, has criticized the trope of the uneducated, working-class "vatnik" Putin supporter as classist and inaccurate, writing that it "whitewashes and elides the essential role played by the middle and upper-middle classes in bringing about and sustaining Putinism".
 He described the trope as the latest iteration of a long history of social elitism within Russian liberalism in which it is believed that "only a mini [sic] elite – the intelligentsia – was capable of awakening and stewarding the mute, slumbering masses."
 He compared the term to Hillary Clinton's use of the phrase "basket of deplorables" to describe some supporters of Donald Trump.

+The political scientist Nerija Putinaitė states that while the term was originally used to refer to people uncritically loyal to the Russian world view, in Lithuania the term has broadened to label anyone with unpopular or dissenting views, often unrelated to Russia, such as left wing critics of neoliberal economic policies, labour law protests and teachers strikes.
+Putinaitė warns that this kind of labeling replaces argument with mockery, reinforces an "us and them" mindset, and stigmatizes socially weaker or marginal groups.
+As a result, the term harms democratic discussion by deepening social divisions and discouraging genuine dialogue.